Strongly correlated zero-bias anomaly in double quantum dot measurements: Introduction

-Theoretical work suggests that key physics responsible for the zero-bias anomaly in strongly-correlated systems is captured in an ensemble of two-site Anderson-Hubbard systems.\cite{Wortis2010} Here, we build on this insight to describe a link between the incompletely-understood zero-bias anomaly in bulk disordered strongly-correlated systems, and measurements in double quantum dots (DQDs) that have been commonplace for decades in the mesoscopics community.\cite{RevModPhys.75.1} To researchers in bulk strongly-correlated materials, the message of this work is that DQDs provide a controlled environment in which to see the kinetic-energy-driven zero-bias anomaly unique to disordered strongly-interacting systems.
-To researchers in the semiconductor mesoscopics community, the message is that an unconventional analysis of transport data through two parallel-coupled quantum dots displays a zero-bias anomaly that is in fact a fingerprint of strong correlations.
+This discovery opens the door to modeling the ZBA observed in disordered strongly-correlated materials using double quantum dot (DQD) structures, which have been commonplace for decades in the mesoscopics community.\cite{RevModPhys.75.1}.
+DQDs can be described by a two-site Anderson-Hubbard model with each dot corresponding to a single site (Fig.\ \ref{dqd}).
+The analog of disorder in a bulk system is variation of site energies in a DQD using independent gate voltages coupled to the two dots.
+To researchers in bulk strongly-correlated materials, the message of this work is that DQDs provide a controlled environment in which to see the ZBA unique to disordered strongly-interacting systems.
+To researchers in the semiconductor mesoscopics community, the message is that transport data through a simple DQD structure displays the physical origin of the strongly-correlated ZBA.

-Whereas transition metal oxides can generically be described within a many-site version of the Anderson-Hubbard model, DQDs can be described by a two-site Anderson-Hubbard model with each dot corresponding to a single site.
-In order to connect bulk tunneling measurements with DQD measurements, we consider DQDs in the parallel configuration in which both dots couple to both the source and the drain such that the tunneling process may occur through both dots simultaneously.\cite{Chan2002,holleitner2003,Chan2002,Chen2004,hubel2008,keller2014} This is in contrast to the more conventional series coupling in which electrons tunnel sequentially through the two dots.
-Disorder that would be present in a bulk material is mimicked in the DQD system by averaging over gate-voltage-induced energy level offsets.
-The resulting average conductance through the DQD system contains, under some conditions, a zero-bias anomaly that has not been recognized previously.

-This paper begins with a brief presentation of the two-site Anderson-Hubbard model and its realization in DQDs, followed by an overview of past work on the zero-bias anomaly in the ensemble-averaged density of states.
-We include discussion of the effect of nearest-neighbor interactions (electrostatic coupling), a Hamiltonian term that has been explored in bulk systems\cite{Song2009,Chen2012,Wortis2014} but which was not included in prior discussion of ensembles of two-site systems\cite{Wortis2010,Chen2010,Wortis2011} and is relevant to DQDs.
-We then explore how the zero-bias anomaly is reflected in DQD measurements, proposing an experimental approach to identify the kinetic-energy-driven effect that is unique to strongly-correlated systems.
+This paper begins with a brief review of the motivation for studying ensembles of two-site systems, a presentation of the two-site Anderson-Hubbard model and its realization in DQDs, and an overview of the ZBA in the ensemble-averaged DOS.
+With this framework laid, we explore how this physics of the strongly-correlated ZBA is reflected in DQD measurements.